 Your tenancy agreement should specify:

-• A clause specifically permitting the managing agent to act on your behalf
+- A clause specifically authorising the managing agent to act on your behalf

 Your property manager needs a written letter of authority or agency agreement that specifies exactly what they can and cannot do on your behalf.
 Without this, they cannot legally sign documents, enter the property without the tenant's consent, or communicate formally with third parties in your name.
 This document is as important as the tenancy agreement itself.